-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS.
-If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+If you would like to reduce the costs incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions up until 11:59 P.M.
-Eastern Time on May 16, 2017.
+VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 P.M.
+ET on May 15, 2018 for shares held directly and by 11:59 P.M.
+ET on May 14, 2018 for shares held in a Plan.
 Have your proxy card in hand when you call and then follow the instructions.